warren-bank/mirror-XMail-mail-server/Readme.txt

 		for an automatic startup
 	10) If You've other services that gives the same functionalities of XMail, that is SMTP POP3 or Finger servers, You must stop these services
-	11) Setup  server.tab  configuration option after a well read to the rest of this doc
+	11) Setup  SERVER.TAB  configuration option after a well read to the rest of this doc
 	12) Add Your users and domains ( after a well read to the rest of this doc )
 	13) Setup file permissions of  C:\MailRoot  directory to grant access only SYSTEM and Domain Adminis